krlLashini/ESBII-IT12024582/Lab1.md

-5. On the Choose an Instance Type page, select the hardware configuration and size of the instance to launch.
+5.On the Choose an Instance Type page, select the hardware configuration and size of the instance to launch.
 Eligible for the free tier, select the t2.micro instance type.
 Note --> Set up an instance quickly for testing purposes, you can click Review and Launch at this point to accept default configuration settings, and launch your instance.

 To configure your instance further, click Next: Configure Instance Details.